 “Madhuri Dixit” she is often touted to be the Best thing that has ever happened to Indian Cinema.
 She was one of the few lucky actors in Bollywood who was the 'Darling' of both masses and classes.
 I’m sure almost everyone who is MAD about Madhuri would agree that it’s her smile that instantly connects with your heart, the smile is so pure, so serene, so heavenly!

 What made Producers sign this phenomenal actress was not just her dedication and sincerity but also that they know for a fact that ‘Madhuri was a complete package’ they knew she can essay any role with ease, do any step and not look vulgar, wear anything and look good.

-This post is a look at the Top 3 high's and low's in their respective careers.
-By lows I don't mean they were bad in these movie all I mean is these low's affected their standing at the box office.
+This post is a look at the Top 3 high's and low's in Madhuri’s career.
+By lows I don't mean she was bad in these movie all I mean is these low's affected her standing at the box office for brief while.

-What other Celebs have to say about her -
+What other celebs have to say about Madhuri –

 A. K. Hangal - Last year, I accidently met Madhuri Dixit at Jaipur airport, when she was returning to Mumbai after shooting for Koyla, and I was returning after shooting for Zor.
 She, at once recognized me though we were meeting after nearly a decade, when we had worked together as father and daughter in Ilaaka.
 She took my bag from my hands, saying, "you are a senior citizen and should not carry this burden."
 What a noble gesture from a beautiful young girl who is a top film star today.
 (Quote from ‘Life and Times of A. K. Hangal’ by A. K. Hangal)

 Ashok Kumar – “Madhuri is the only complete actress that Indian cinema has produced in 100 years.”